 Continued impunity for human rights abuses committed by law enforcement officials emphasized the need for an independent investigation mechanism.
 A legal dispute over a pro-opposition TV channel caused concern about judicial independence and media freedom.
-The fencing of the de facto border between the breakaway regions of Abkhazia and South Ossetia continued to have a negative impact on local residents’ economic and social rights.
+The fencing of the de facto border around the breakaway regions of Abkhazia and South Ossetia continued to have a negative impact on local residents’ economic and social rights.

 The Parliament – under the majority ruling party Georgian Dream – adopted a new Constitution in October.
 It deferred until 2024 the introduction of a fully proportional electoral system, which the opposition had long been seeking, and ensured that from 2024 mandates won by political parties that fail to reach the election threshold are assigned to the winning party.
 Under the new rules, electoral blocs will no longer be allowed from 2020, and the president will no longer be elected by direct popular vote after 2018.